Secluded Botswana Itinerary

 Day 2: Mosi-oa-Tunya National Park—Victoria Falls / Village Visit / Rhino Walk

-Our focus today is Mosi-oa-Tunya National Park, which means "the smoke that thunders" in the local Kololo and Lozi languages—a reference to the park's centerpiece, Victoria Falls, which we explore on a guided walking tour this morning.
+Our focus today is Mosi-oa-Tunya National Park with its centerpiece, Victoria Falls, which we explore on a guided walking tour along the rim this morning.
 The world's most astounding cataract, Victoria Falls spans more than a mile and plummets 350 feet into the Zambezi Gorge below, producing so much spray that the intense moisture has created a rain forest microecosystem on the rim.
 A network of walkways offers varying viewpoints over the falls, with exciting photography opportunities.

 Days 3–5: Chobe National Park, Botswana / Linyanti Private Reserve